MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/nuance-enroll-customer.md

 Customers who are enrolled in biometric authentication are validated automatically through the Gatekeeper feature when they call.

-If the enrolled customer doesn’t pass the biometric authentication, the agent will receive a “no match” response from Nuance Gatekeeper.
+If the enrolled customer doesn’t pass the biometric authentication, the agent receives a “no match” response from Nuance Gatekeeper.
 If the agent suspects a fraud attempt, they flag the conversation as suspicious.

 If the agent has flagged a conversation as suspicious, the fraud detection analyst analyzes it and adds the caller’s voice to the suspected fraudsters watch list.